Why We Must Change the Narrator: An Evening with In Black Ink

 Join Twin Cities co-ops for an evening with In Black Ink, whose mission is to “create spaces where the stories and voices of people from African heritage are celebrated, documented and archived.”
 Co-founder Rekhet will speak about representation in literature and the publishing industry as well as how In Black Ink supports storytellers in reclaiming their narratives.
 We’ll also hear from two local Black authors, Ericka Dennis and Jacqueline “Lady J” Maddix, who will read excerpts of their writing and speak on their experience as part of the event.

-Learn more about In Black Ink prior to the event in our recent newsletter feature.
+Learn more about In Black Ink prior to the event on our blog.

 Ericka Dennis is an actress, director, playwright, and author of her first children’s book: Mr. Rondo’s Spirit.
 Ericka grew up in the Rondo community where she currently resides.
 She has 20 years of artistic service to youth and the Rondo community.
 Ericka has written and directed plays, taught theater arts to youth, and performed on various stages across the Twin Cities area.